hantsy/jakartaee11-sandbox/docs/jpa.md

 ## Example Projects

-All [sample code](https://github.com/hantsy/jakartaee11-sandbox) referenced in this guide is available on GitHub, you can explore and try it out yourself.
+All [sample code](https://github.com/hantsy/jakartaee11-sandbox) referenced in this guide is available on GitHub.
+You can explore and try it out for yourself.

 ### Hibernate Example Project